edwardallanau-design/streamroom/README.md

 | YT | Prompts for YouTube URL → responsive `<iframe>` embed |
 | TTV | Prompts for Twitch clip URL → responsive `<iframe>` embed |

-The body is stored as HTML and rendered with `dangerouslySetInnerHTML` on the detail page.

 ---

 ## API Reference